10 best church app providers for 2025

 8. SecureGive

 Cons: SecureGive’s church apps come with a very limited number of features.
-As is the case for most church app providers, they rely on third-party integrations and embeds for their media and Bibles.
+Like most church mobile app providers, they rely on third-party integrations and embeds for their media and Bibles.
 This can cause extra work for your teams managing the app, as well as an unpleasant experience for end users.
+Additionally, while the app is highly functional, it’s part of the broader SecureGive system—so churches must already be using or willing to adopt SecureGive’s giving platform.
+For smaller churches or those looking for a free or standalone app, this could present a barrier.

 Top church app features